 - For 38+ country coverage at an affordable price: LegesGPT covers the broadest range of jurisdictions for its price tier

-- For US-focused corporate work: Spellbook and Definely focus primarily on common law jurisdictions
+- For US- and UK-focused corporate work: Spellbook and Definely focus primarily on common law jurisdictions

 FAQ